Sustainability @ Yale Facilities

 As Yale continues to grow, so does our impact on the land, water, and air that we depend upon for the health and well-being of Yale and our surrounding communities.
 By remaining mindful of the value of the ecological context of the campus, Yale is better able to plan, develop, and manage its campus in a way that improves the quality of these natural resources and ensures a healthy and vibrant community for its members.

-Both the 2010-2013 and 2013-2016 editions of the Sustainability Strategic Plan recognize the importance of responsible water and stormwater management.
-In response to this, the Yale Office of Sustainability, in collaboration with the Office of Facilities, published the Sustainable Stormwater Management Plan and the Water Management Plan 2013-2016.
+All of the Yale Sustainability Plans recognize the importance of responsible water and stormwater management.
+In response to this, the Yale Office of Sustainability, in collaboration with the Office of Facilities, published the Sustainable Stormwater Management Plan and the Water Management Plan 2013-2016, and the Water Management Plan 2017 Update.

 Energy: Responsible Consumption & Emissions Reduction